Literature / The Oregon Files

 - Mirage (2013): With his dying breath, an old acquaintance of Cabrillo mentions something about Nikola Tesla and his connection to stories of how a Navy ship disappeared during an experiment using electromagnetic radiation.
 And when a superweapon (believed by Cabrillo to be connected to Tesla) is put up for auction, the crew of the Oregon rush to find out the truth and make sure it never goes to the wrong hands.

-- The Emperor's Revenge (2016): While on the trail of a hacker who has frozen the Corporation's "offshore" bank accounts, Juan meets an old "friend" from his CIA days who may just help him uncover the truth about his latest nemesis.
+- The Emperor's Revenge (2016): While on the trail of a hacker who has frozen the Corporation's "offshore" bank accounts, Juan meets an old friend from his CIA days who may just help him uncover the truth about his latest nemesis.
 But what they unravel stretches far beyond the Corporation's missing funds: What does a multimillionaire with a high-tech superyacht, a Napoleonic artifact that contains the secrets to an astounding treasure, and a disgraced Ukrainian captain bent on vengeance have to do with each other?
-Cabrillo better find out quick, because it soon becomes clear that the clock is ticking as he races to prevent an act of cyber-terrorism the likes of which the world has never seen, an act that could bring the European Continent itself to its knees....
+Cabrillo must find out quick, because it soon becomes clear that the clock is ticking as he races to prevent an unthinkable: act of cyber-terrorism the likes of which the world has never seen.
+If Cabrillo fails, the entire European continent may be brought to its knees...

 The Oregon Files provides examples of: